-A picardy third is a major tonic chord that happens at the end of a song in a minor key.
-This happens when you raise the usual minor third in a tonic chord to a major third, creating the major chord that is interesting and unexpected by the listener.
+A picardy third is a major tonic chord that is written into the end of a song in a minor key.
+This happens when you raise the usual minor third in a tonic chord to a major third, creating the major chord that is interesting and unexpected to the listener.

 It is rumored that this name was created as a joke and not meant to be taken seriously or used academically, but it just stuck, especially in the first half of the 18th century.

 Few scholars argue that the term Picardy also was used since the word comes from the Old French word "picart", meaning "pointed" or "sharp", which would refer to the third going from a minor third to a sharp major third.

 Related Post: Is There A Such Thing As A Circle of Thirds?